Lighthouses of Djibouti

 white light intensified on the range line.
 Approx. 18 m (59 ft) square masonry building with a

 lantern centered on the roof.
 Lighthouse painted white with an orange vertical stripe on the range line; lantern painted green.
 Jean-François Rodriguez-Nadal's photo is at right, Forand has a historic postcard

 Hardly anything remains of Fort Ayabele except a low wall and this

 tall tower, built on one corner of the former fort.
 The 1894 date comes from a London Gazette announcement published in August of that year.
+Rachel Pieh Jones has an account of a visit to the lighthouse in December 2013; she found it active and staffed.
 Located beside

 the main highway leading southwestward out of the capital, about 1 km